Sunshine illuminates Colleen McKerley as she stands in Light of Life Rescue Mission’s new North Side facility, which opens for meal ministry Feb. 3.

 Light of Life spent 25 years searching for a location before purchasing the land from the Urban Redevelopment Authority of Pittsburgh (URA).

-When the 23,000-square-foot homeless shelter debuts in early 2021, it will have three floors of short-term living space for men, women and children.
+The 23,000-square-foot homeless shelter has three floors of short-term living space for men, women and children.
 There, they can find beds, daily meals and programming to help them get permanent housing, employment and other community resources.

-The kitchen, which is four times larger than the current one on nearby E. North Avenue, will have the capacity to feed 80 people at a time.
+The kitchen, which is four times larger than the current one on nearby E. North Avenue, has the capacity to feed 80 people at a time.
 After finishing their meals, guests can continue to relax in the dining room or find peace in the chapel.
 Richbarn Roasters provides the coffee, which will percolate around the clock.

 The men’s floor has a restroom with showers, a laundry room, community room, deck, four three-person rooms and a dorm-style space with 20 beds, each with their own light and phone charging station.
-The beds will be partitioned for privacy.
+The beds will be partitioned for privacy and social distancing.
 Although the building is surrounded by roadways, the insulation keeps traffic noise out.
 The facility also has a hospital-grade ventilation system.

 Upon arrival, the guests can store their belongings in lockers located outside on a heated patio or drop off their belongings in the decontamination room, which can be heated to above 160 degrees, killing any bed bugs hitching a ride on clothing or bedding.

 There is a women’s emergency shelter and an 18-person dorm separate from the men’s dwelling.
 The area includes a children’s play area, community room, prayer room, restroom, six three-person bedrooms and a deck.
 A resident assistant will be on-site, along with a full-time registered nurse.